IBM/chopstix/docs/workflow.md

 ## Function profiling

 Once a `HOTFUNC` is has been selected.
+The next step is to know which particular invocation we want to trace and reproduce.
+This is not straighforward since hot functions tipically are executed multiple times and most of the time exhibit much different behaviors over time depending on the input parameters.
+In such case, the question is: which particular invocation (or set of invocations) represent best the typical behavior of the function?

-We need to obtain the corresponding addreses in memory where the function starts and ends. i.e. the entry and exit points of the function.
-One can do so manually, by inspecting the code but ChopStiX provide a help script that facilitates the process:
+First, we need to obtain the corresponding addreses in memory where the function starts and ends. i.e. the entry and exit points of the function.
+One can do so manually, by inspecting the code but ChopStiX provides a helper script that facilitates the process:

     chop-marks BINARY HOTFUNC

-will return the addreses of the being/end points for the funciton.
+will return the addresses of the being/end points for the funciton.
 From now on, we call them `HOTFUNC_MARKS`.
 This information is going to be used for profiling the function in the next step as well as for tracing the selected invocation in the tracing step.

-Now that we now the `HOTFUNC_MARKS` that define the region of interest (ROI), we can profile is performance using the following command:
+Now that we know the `HOTFUNC_MARKS` that define the region of interest (ROI), we can profile its performance using the following command:

     chop-perf-invok HOTFUNC_MARKS -o HOTFUNC_PROFILE -max 1000000 -- BINARY ARGUMENTS

-The command will generate a CSV file named HOTFUNC_PROFILE with a maximum of 1M entries.
-You can manually analyse the stats of the CSV generated to understand in detail the behavior of each invocation of the ROI and manually select a particular invocation you find worh to trace.
+The command will generate a CSV file named `HOTFUNC_PROFILE` with a maximum of 1M entries.
+The stats include instruction, cycle and execution time information, etc. Therefore, they are subject to experimental noise.
+Like in the first step, you might want to minimize the activity on the rest of the system or repeat the experiment various times to improve the robustness of the approach.

 ## Invocation selection

+You can manually analyse the stats of the CSV generated to understand in detail the behavior of each invocation and manually select a particular invocation you find worh to trace.
+Alternatively, you can use the clustering analysis explained in the rest of the section to perform the selection automatically.

+ChopStiX provide a set of support scripts to analyse the generated CSV, create clusters and select a representative invocation for each of them.
+To do so, execute:

-@cti_cluster instr_ipc_density --max-clusters 20 --min-clusters-weight-percentage 1 --target-coverage-percentage 90 --outlier-percent 1 --outlier-minsize-threshold 1000 --minimum-granularity-percentage 1 --granularity-step-percentage 1 --output $@ --plot-path $*/plot_cluster --benchmark-name $${bname} --function-name $${fname} $<
+    cti_cluster instr_ipc_density --max-clusters 20 --min-clusters-weight-percentage 1 --target-coverage-percentage 80 --output CLUSTER_INFO --plot-path CLUSTER_PLOT --benchmark-name BINARY_NAME --function-name HOTFUNC HOTFUNC_PROFILE

+where:

+- `CLUSTER_INFO` is the output JSON file that will contain of the clustering information.
+- `CLUSTER_PLOT` is the path to the plot that will be generated to visually debug the clustering analysis.
+- `BINARY_NAME` is the benchmark name.

+The command will generate a maximum of 20 clusters or lesss is total coverage reaches 80% before.
+Each cluster will have at least 1% of coverage.
+There exists more parameters to control the clustering process.
+Please refer to the actual command line information for further details.
+Once the `CLUSTER_INFO` is generated a summary can be viewed using:

-cti_cluster_info summary
+    cti_cluster_info summary CLUSTER_INFO

+and a representative of a cluster can be obtained using:

-cti_cluster_info representative -c $$clusterid %/cluster.json
+    cti_cluster_info representative -c CLUSTER_ID CLUSTER_INFO

+where:

+- `CLUSTER_ID` is the ID of the cluster, you can get from the previous summary.
+  Cluster IDs are sorted by coverage, therefore, selecting cluster ID to be 0, will select a representative of the most common behavior.

+After executing the previous command, we obtain the invocation number of the most representative behavior of the function, `HOTFUNC_INVOCATION` from now on.

 ## Invocation tracing